Latino, minority voters helped drive Democrats' gains in U.S. House, experts say

 NBC’s national exit poll had similar, though slightly lower, results showing 69 percent of Latinos interviewed on Election Day after casting ballots voted for Democrats, while 29 percent supported Republicans.

-In addition to helping Democrats win the House majority, Latinos came out strong for candidates such as Beto O'Rourke, the Texas congressman whose grassroots campaign drew national attention but fell short, put incumbent Republican Sen. Ted Cruz, on edge.
+In addition to helping Democrats win the House majority, Latinos came out strong for candidates such as Beto O'Rourke, the Texas congressman whose grassroots campaign drew national attention but fell short and put incumbent Republican Sen. Ted Cruz, on edge.
 Cruz ultimately defeated O'Rourke.

 There had been late election angst on whether the Democratic party was doing enough to reach Latino voters.
 A tracking poll conducted by Latino Decisions showed that about 55 percent to 65 percent of Latinos said they had not been contacted about registering or voting.

-According to the NBC News Exit Poll, one in 4 Latino voters said they cast a midterm ballot for the first time this year.
+According to the NBC News Exit Poll, one in four Latino voters said they cast a midterm ballot for the first time this year.

-Greater shares of young Latinos, who make up a significant portion of the Latino electorate, voted for Democrats than of their older peers, turning out for candidates such as Beto O’Rourke in Texas and Andrew Gillum in Florida, according to the national exit poll.
+Greater shares of young Latinos, who make up a significant portion of the Latino electorate, voted for Democrats than of their older peers, turning out for candidates such as O’Rourke and gubernatorial candidate Andrew Gillum in Florida, according to the national exit poll.

-Exit polls showed that 86 percent of the Latinos who voted were ages of 18 to 29 and another 74 percent who were ages of 30 to 44.
-The next highest share was Latinos ages 65 and older, 71 percent.
+Exit polls showed that 81 percent of the Latinos ages 18 to 29 and another 74 percent who were ages of 30 to 44 voted for Democrats.
+The next highest share voting for Democrats was Latinos ages 65 and older, 71 percent.

 In Dallas County, Latino turnout rose to 86 percent and helped contribute to Democrat Colin Allred’s upset win over longtime incumbent Rep. Pete Sessions in the Republican-leaning, suburban Dallas district.

-The gains are a “game changer,” because the House partisan divide will now become 83 Republicans and 67 Democrats, from 95-55.
-Also, the House speaker is elected by a majority of all members, not by the party with the most seats, so Democrats will have a larger vote on the next Speaker, he said.
+The gains are a “game changer,” because the House partisan divide will now become 83 Republicans and 67 Democrats, from 95-55, Blanco said.
+Also, the Texas House speaker is elected by a majority of all members, not by the party with the most seats, so Democrats will have a larger vote on the next Speaker, he said.

 “We haven’t seen these kinds of gains in the last three decades for Democrats,” Blanco said, adding that the Latino vote contributed to the gains.